 For maps and recommendations for things to do in Downtown Luray, start at the Luray-Page County Chamber of Commerce Visitor Center, which is located in the restored historic train depot at 18 Campbell St.

-From there, most of the best restaurants in Luray are within walking distance, including Baby Moons Bakery (excellent pastries, quiche, and coffee), Il Vesuvio Restaurant & Pizzeria (try the calzones!), and the swanky Circa ’31 (inside the historic Mimslyn Inn).
+From there, most of the best restaurants in Luray are within walking distance, including Il Vesuvio Restaurant & Pizzeria (try the calzones!), and the swanky Circa ’31 (inside the historic Mimslyn Inn).

 You’ll also find loads of gift shops, art galleries, and even a brewery (Hawksbill) nearby.
 You’ll also see many of the 75 buildings that earned Luray’s Downtown Historic District recognition as a national historic district.

-Discovered by 5 local men in 1878, the 99-acre Luray Caverns is protected as a National Natural Landmark, and truly a must-see for anyone visiting Virginia’s Shenandoah Valley.
+Discovered by 5 local men in 1878, the 99-acre Luray Caverns is protected as a National Natural Landmark, and truly a must-see for anyone visiting Virginia’s Shenandoah Valley and looking for things to do in Luray VA.

 Entering the cave via a curving downhill path (which is wheelchair-accessible), first-time visitors will be awed by the impressive array of cascades, columns, reflective pools, stalactites, and stalagmites.